The Ozark Trails Young Adult Treatment Program

 Ozark Trails Young Adult Treatment Program

-The trained staff and clinical therapists at Ozark Trails realize that this specific age group needs to continue healing through therapy and make a positive change of heart to find purpose in their lives, relationships, and vocation.
+The trained staff and clinical therapists at Ozark Trails realize that this specific age group needs to continue healing through therapy and change their hearts to find purpose in their lives, relationships, and vocation.

 Ozark Trails now accepts young adults, 18 to 21 years old, into our groundbreaking treatment youth program.
 Young men and women will participate in various adventurous activities and mentor younger residents at Ozark Trails Academy.